 Insights From Identical Twins

-Because identical twins develop from a single zygote, they have the same genome.
-This removes genetics as a variable telling scientists that the differences they observe between the individuals are caused almost solely by environmental factors.
-Recent studies have shown that many of these environmentally induced differences are acquired via the epigenome.
+Because identical twins develop from a single fertilized egg, they have the same genome.
+So any differences between twins are due to their environments, not genetics.
+Recent studies have shown that many environmentally induced differences are reflected in the epigenome.

 Nature AND Nurture

 The insight we gain from studying twins helps us to better understand how nature and nurture work together.
 For well over a century, researchers have compared characteristics in twins in an effort to determine the extent to which certain traits are inherited, like eye color, and which traits are learned from the environment, such as language.
 Typically taking place in the field of Behavioral Genetics, classical twin studies have identified a number of behavioral traits and diseases that are likely to have a genetic component, and others that are more strongly influenced by the environment.